South Dakota Court Records

 - Opening doors on the traffic side of a stopped vehicle

-- Parking on sidewalk
+- Parking on the sidewalk

-- Safeguarding of unattended vehicle
+- Safeguarding of an unattended vehicle

 - Stopping in places where stopping is prohibited